gbdevw/python-fastapi-aws-lambda-container/README.md

 ### Python + FastAPI + Mangum + AWS Lambda Container

-A demo project to test the AWS Lambda container support with Python FastAPI framework
+A demo project to test the AWS Lambda container support with Python FastAPI framework.
+The purpose of the project is to show how to develop a REST API with FastAPI, how to build & test it locally and how to deploy it on AWS using serverless services (AWS ECR, AWS Lambda & AWS API Gateway).

+### Prerequisites

+- Docker CLI
+- Python 3.8

 ### Install dependencies

 A requirements file declare all dependencies (Mangum, FastAPI, Uvicorn, ...).
-Use the following command to install the reuqired dependencies (For Python 3.8.5)
+Use the following command to install the required dependencies (For Python 3.8.5)

 ```
 pip install -r ./requirements.txt
 ```

+TIP : Before installing required dependencies, do not forget to create a virtual environment using your favorite tool (Conda, ...).

 ### Run locally